jumpingjoy/watchnationpro/index.md

 ### ✅No.4 Fitbit Sense
 {% include image.html img="fitbit-sense.webp" align="right" %}

-Fitbit Sense is well known for its fitness features and health tracking features backed by all the sensors that are not available in other models like Versa 2.
+Fitbit Sense is **well known for its fitness features and health tracking** features backed by all the sensors that are not available in other models like Versa 2.

-Fitbit Sense comes with a price tag of around $280 to $330, having bands made of two kinds of stainless steel.
-It has AMOLED style display with 40mm size case.
-Fitbit Sense is a fitness smartwatch with fitness trackers like heart rate monitor, sleep tracking and sleep metrics, women’s health trackers, and menstrual cycle tracking.
+Fitbit Sense comes with a **price tag of around $280 to $330**, having bands made of with **2 kinds of stainless steel**.
+It has **AMOLED style** display with 40mm size case.
+Fitbit Sense consists of **advanced fitness trackers** when compared to Fitbit versa 3 and Fitbit Versa 2  like **heart rate monitor, sleep tracking and sleep metrics, health trackers, and menstrual cycle tracking**.

 {% include section-ad.html image="CTA-best-price.png" alt="Click for best price" width="" url="https://geni.us/wnpfitbitsense" blank="true" %}

-Fitbit Sense consists of advanced fitness tracker  when compared to Fitbit versa 3 and Fitbit Versa 2.
-ECG sensor, optical heart rate monitoring sensor to track pulses, Stress monitoring app EDA are the highlights in Fitbit Sense similar to Fitbit versa series.
+ECG sensor, optical heart rate monitoring sensor to track pulses, stress monitoring app EDA are the highlights in Fitbit Sense similar to Fitbit versa series.

-<a href="https://www.watchnationpro.com/fitbit-sense-review">Fitbit Sense</a> has an excellent battery, around six days of battery life.
-The time taken to charge is less, approximately 12 minutes only.
+<a href="https://www.watchnationpro.com/fitbit-sense-review">Fitbit Sense</a> has an **excellent battery (around six days of battery life)**.
+The **time taken to charge is less, approximately 12 minutes only**.
 Similar to Fitbit Versa 2, it has Fitbit Pay.
 You can add your card details to Fitbit Pay to the Fitbit Pay app.

-The GPS tracking helps you track gps location on your runs and travels.
-It's a waterproof model that allows you to swim.
+The GPS tracking helps you **track gps location** on your runs and travels.
+It's a **waterproof model** that allows you to swim carefree.

 <b>Pricing</b>
 <div class="w3-light-grey"><div class="w3-container w3-green" style="width:80%">8.0 Rating</div></div>